ISO FAQs

 How should an organization choose a certification body?

-Organizations should compare several certification bodies, confirm competence for the relevant ISO standard and check accreditation status where appropriate.
+Organizations should compare certification bodies, confirm competence for the relevant ISO standard, check accreditation status where appropriate, and consider industry experience.

 Leadership, Roles & Responsibilities